yienyoong/tp/docs/UserGuide.md

 This project was done as part of the module CS2103T Software Engineering at the School of Computing of the National University of Singapore.

-Our team would like to thank you for being on the frontlines and contributing to our national efforts against COVID-19.
 Read on to find out how you can use Vax@NUS.

 ## About

 This section aims to help you to navigate the user guide.